Never Enough Resources

-A common issue for delays on projects is not enough resources.
+A common issue for delays on projects is never enough resources.
 Resource balancing is of course the very subject of AbleSims first simulation.

 What are Project Resources?

 Resources can consist of People, Materials, and Equipment.
-With enough money you can buy Materials, and/or Equipment, however People cannot be bought so easily (although contracting for generic skills is common, but can be expensive, and what can you do for highly skilled and scarce skill sets?).
+With enough money you can buy Materials, and/or Equipment.
+However, People cannot be bought so easily.
+Contracting for generic low skills is common, but can be expensive.
+But what about highly skilled and scarce skill sets?

 Why are resources so often a problem?
 Consider that you set up your own company, and that you took all of the profits.
-Would you want your resources working at 120%? – always having something to do, or at 80%? – with your staff often sitting around and waiting for the next piece of work to arrive.
-Clearly, if you took the profits, you would organise more work for your resources than you could actually deliver, and as long as you recognise that all the work can’t be delivered, then everybody will be happy.
+Would you want your resources working at 120%? – always having something to do, or at 80%?. at 80% your staff often are sitting around and waiting for the next piece of work to arrive.
+Clearly, if you took all the profits, you would organise more work for your resources than you could actually deliver.
+As long as you recognise that all the work can’t be delivered, then everybody will be happy.
 (Do companies recognise this fact? – I think not!)

-Many companies set up their people resources to be 80% of their peak loading, and use a group of regular and well known contractors, who they have agreements with, to resource their peak loading periods.
+Many companies set up their people resources to be 80% of their peak loading.
+They then use a group of regular and well known contractors, who they have agreements with, to resource their peak loading periods.
 Peaks may be seasonal, or when a large project commences development or implementation phases.

 Issues can arise where companies put undue stress on their staff by loading them at 150%, or 200%, or even more.
 Staff get frustrated, tired, mistakes are made, and they can look for alternative employments!